ar97ar/rsschool-cv/cv.md

 ### About Me

----
+I am an aspiring frontend developer with a great passion for technology and web application development.
+I use HTML, CSS and JavaScript as well as the ReactJS framework.
+I am able to work in a team, willing to learn and constantly strive to improve my skills.
+I am ready to contribute to the development of innovative and functional user interfaces.

 ### Skills

-- HTML
+- HTML 5
-- CSS (Framework Bootstrap, BEM methodology).
+- CSS 3
-  JavaScript (Fundamentals,Functional Programming, OOP, Asynchronous JavaScript, ES6+,DOM), JSON.
+- JavaScript
+- Figma (for web development)
 - Swift (basic knowledge), Go (basic knowledge), Python (basic knowledge), SQLite (basic knowledge).
 - macOS, Windows OS
-- Figma (for web development)

 ---